Advertisement

 © Monkey Business Images - Shutterstock

-Are dogs allowed to visit their owners in UK hospitals?
+Are dogs allowed in hospitals?

 By Justine Seraphin Country Manager